n132/CTF-Write-Up/2023-Google-CTF/WRITE-FLAG-WHERE3/README.md

 # Solution

-- You can write any where in memory if you have access to file `/proc/self/mem`.
+- WE can write anywhere in memory if you have access to file `/proc/self/mem`.
 - Edit libc to bypass exit
 - ROP